ducaale/vlc-controller/Readme.md

 Communication happens through vlc http interface.
 To enable it, you can refer to this [guide](https://wiki.videolan.org/Documentation:Modules/http_intf/).
-Password is not currently configurable so you will need to set it to 12345.

 3 commands are currently supported which are ``skip``, ``mute`` and ``set_volume``.